-In particular, we are focused on Natural Product Synthesis and the fascinating proteins that bacteria use to make novel chemicals.
+In particular, we are focused on Natural Product Biosynthesis and the fascinating proteins that bacteria use to make novel chemicals.
 Our lab is interested in understanding the enzymatic basis for these biosynthetic pathways, as well as the role that novel compounds play in bacterial growth and pathogenesis.

 Andrew M. Gulick